dotnet/docs/docs/framework/wcf/feature-details/integrating-with-com-plus-applications-overview.md

 - Interfaces that pass object references as parameters - the following limited object reference approach is described in the Limited Object Reference Support section.

-- Interfaces that pass types that are not compatible with the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] COM interoperability conversions.
+- Interfaces that pass types that are not compatible with the .NET Framework COM interoperability conversions.

 - Interfaces for applications that have application pooling enabled when hosted by COM+.